Explore how the bonding in iron relates to its physical properties and address common misconceptions using this lesson plan with activities

-In this activity, students decide whether a series of statements about the bonding in iron are true or false.
+In this activity, learners decide whether a series of statements about the bonding in iron are true or false.
 This leads to further thinking and discussion about the bonding in metals.
+This resource is from the Assessment for learning series, which contains lesson plans and associated resources to actively involve students in their learning.

 This activity checks on the misconceptions that: